jheanlee/Aqueduct/README.md

 # Sphere Linked

-Sphere Linked is a simple TCP Tunneling service that enables user to connect to a service in a private network without exposing other ports or devices.
+Sphere Linked is a simple TCP Tunneling service that enables users to connect to a service in a private network without exposing other ports or devices.

 ## Quick Start